 If a student's absence is excused or if a student is suspended from school, he/she will be permitted to make up all missed work, including homework and tests, for equivalent academic credit.
 Students who are absent for any reason should meet with their teachers upon returning to school to set up a plan for make-up work.
-While absent, work can also be completed via the student's Schoology account.

-SHADOWING/VOCATIONAL ACTIVITIES/COLLEGE VISITS for HIGH SCHOOL STUDENTS
+SHADOWING/VOCATIONAL ACTIVITIES/COLLEGE VISITS